MelodicTyper/Website/README.md

-Personal Webiste for Acoustic Typer, written in Svelte 5.
+Personal Webiste for Melodic Typer, written in Svelte 5.